genomic-medicine-sweden/meta-val/docs/usage.md

 ### de-novo assembly

-De novo assembly can be performed for extracted reads of TaxIDs by disabling `--skip_shortread_denovo` for short reads or the `--skip_longread_denovo` option for long reads, provided the number of reads exceeds `params.min_read_counts`.
+De-novo assembly can be performed for extracted reads of TaxIDs by enabling `--perform_shortread_denovo` for short reads or the `--perform_longread_denovo` option for long reads, provided the number of reads exceeds `params.min_read_counts`.
 The recommended minimum number of reads is 100.
 If there are too few reads, the process will fail.

 ### Mapping